Carbs and Caffeine

 |FA:||FA (crux): John Bragg & Ivan Rezucha - 1975FFA (complete): Mark Robinson & Kevin Bein - 1979|

 DescriptionAnother super-classic route in the Yellow Wall area.
 This begins just right of The Yellow Wall itself and shares a belay with Airy Aria.

 P1: Begin on the arete just right of the OW corner of Airy Aria, and climb a left-diagonaling finger crack to a nice belay ledge out left.
 Belay here at two bolts.
+A decent, well-protected crack pitch.
 5.9, 60'.